wlwl2/python-notes/packages/index.md

 `pip install virtualenvwrapper-win`
 Again- always use the Command Prompt and not PowerShell!

-## Set up an environment container folder
+## Set up an environment container folder (Envs)
 1. Run: `workon`
 2. A list of environments, empty, is printed.
-3. Run: `mkvirtualenv foldername`
+3. Run: `mkvirtualenv env`
-4. A new environment, temp is created and activated.
+4. A new environment, `env` is created and activated.
 5. Run: `workon`
-6. This time, the temp environment is included.
+6. This time, the `env` environment is included.

 By default windows will make a folder in `C:\Users\User Name\Envs` or you should make this the default folder for storing environments.